Happy Holidays 2024

 For those that ventured into our rivers, our grayling with their trademark high, iridescent dorsal fin were very cooperative.
 Grayling of our “supersized” mark of 18 inches or better were taken by Mark and Rebecca Graf, Dan Spielman and Frances Sun.
 James Abell and Randy Grooms had a big grayling day on the outflow of Odin Lake with their biggest were just under that 18-inch mark.
 Dry flies and sub-surface nymphs were the winning tickets for grayling action.

 There were trophy dinners all week.
 The culinary team ended the season strong, featuring dinners like beef bourguignon, seafood risotto, lamb loin, smoked brisket and lobster with a tenderloin to name just a few of the offerings.
 Between the over-the-top group shore lunches and the lavish dinners, no one lost any weight on this trip.
-Many may have gained a few pounds, but all gained indelible memories of fall fishing at its best.
+Many may have gained a few pounds, but all gained indelible memories of fishing at its best.
 We had an almost even split this week between long time regulars and first-time guests.
 Based on bookings and comments, we gained a lot of new regulars.
-It was simply a wonderful week to spend in the far north and a perfect ending to a season our guests and staff will always remember as one of the best.
+It was simply a wonderful week to spend in the far north and a perfect ending to another fishing season our guests and staff will always remember as one of the best.
 Stay tuned for a season summary: it will have a big number for our total trophy count.

 Week 18 Recap: Falling for Fall